Super vs mortgage

 Benefits of salary sacrifice

-Making extra super contributions through salary sacrifice can
+Making extra super contributions through salary

 For example if you earn $80,000 a year your marginal tax rate is